Freedom of Information and Protection of Privacy Act

 In-active records, or records that are mostly 7 years or older and no longer routinely in use are the responsibility of the Archives.
 If you need assistance locating or obtaining copies of these types of records, contact [email protected] or call 604-297-4947.

-A request for access to recorded or personal information that is not routinely available can be made using a formal process specified in FIPPA.
+A formal request or a request for access to personal information that is not routinely available can be made using a formal process specified in FIPPA.
 Unlike routine requests, the formal request must be made in writing.
 The request should provide sufficient detail to assist staff in locating/retrieving the records.